intel/CommsPowerManagement/sst_bf.md

 # Description of options
 [-s] This is the recommended setting for deterministic workloads and SST-BF.
 The frequency is set and fixed to a value on each of the high and normal priority cores.
 This is the standard recommended SST-BF configuration.
 The min and max of each core is set to avoid performance variation associated with frequency changing up or down.

 [-m] This sets all cores on the server to the out of the box/P1 frequency.
 This is useful to unset the two tiers of SST-BF frequency and fix all the cores frequency to the marked frequency of the CPU.
-When using SST-BF CPU P states is enabled and introduces frequency scaling and using this script option avoid performance varation associated with frequency changing up or down.
+When using SST-BF CPU P states are enabled and trigger frequency scaling, using this script option avoids the performance varation associated with frequency changing up or down.
 This is equivalent to disabling P States and the associated frequency scaling.

-[-r] This option reverts the CPU to and out of the box configuration where Intel Turbo Boost is enabled (up to max turbo frequency).
-SST-BF depends on Turbo and P states enabled in BIOS.
+[-r] This option reverts the CPU to an out-of-the-box configuration where Intel Turbo Boost is enabled (up to max turbo frequency).
+SST-BF depends on Turbo and P states being enabled in BIOS.
 The range of frequency is lowest P state to highest Turbo frequency.
-Hence, this is considered the starting configuraiton.
-The script includes this to allow the user easily revert to the coinfiguraion at boot time prior to SST-BF[-s] or P1 set on all cores[-m]
+Hence, this is considered the starting configuration.
+The script includes this to allow the user easily revert to the configuration at boot time prior to SST-BF[-s] or P1 set on all cores[-m]

 ```bash
 # sst_bf.py -h